howard8888/workspace/README.md

 Edges live in a simple adjacency list: `src_id -> [{ "to": dst_id, "label": "then", "meta": {...}}, ...]`.

-Design decision (ADR-0001 folded in): We keep edges small and directed; multiple distinct edges between the same nodes are allowed if their labels differ (e.g., “then”, “causes”); dedup is left to the caller and the UI can warn on duplication.
+Design decision (ADR-0001 folded in): We keep edges small and directed, multiple distinct edges between the same nodes are allowed if their labels differ (e.g., “then”, “causes”), dedup is left to the caller and the UI can warn on duplication.